lzrmihnea/lzrmihnea.github.io/_posts/2017-05-05-book-notes-duckworth-grit.markdown

 Developed by the book author, this test was given to the following institutions:

-1.1. **West Point US Military Academy** across 2 years, where out of 14.000 initial applicants, only 960 graduate
+1.1. **West Point US Military Academy** across 2 years, where every year, out of 14.000 initial applicants, only 960 graduate

 1.2. **A vacation time-share company**